 11. Violating College policies, regulations, rules, and procedures, such as lab and system regulations, and policies and regulations prohibiting discrimination and sexual harassment.

 12. Using College trademarks and logos without authorization to do so.
-Affiliation with the College does not, by itself, does not permit members of the College to use the College’s trademarks and logos without prior approval by designated College officials.
+Affiliation with the College does not, by itself, permit members of the College to use the College’s trademarks and logos without prior approval by designated College officials.

 C. Penalty of Violation